Slumber Party Massacre III: Release

 The film was given a limited release theatrically in the United States by Concorde Pictures in September 1990.
 It grossed $1,242,995 at the box office.
 It was subsequently released on VHS by New Horizons Home Video.
 In the Philippines, the film was released as Captive Women on January 17, 1992.

 The film has been released on DVD two times.
 The first release came from New Concorde Home Entertainment in September 2000.
 Extras included actor bios along with trailers for Slumber Party Massacre, Slumber Party Massacre II and Sorority House Massacre II.
 Shout!
 Factory released Slumber Party Massacre, Slumber Party Massacre II and Slumber Party Massacre III on a two-disc special edition DVD set in October 2010.
 In 2018, it was released for the first time on Blu-ray in a double feature alongside Slumber Party Massacre II.

 Reception

 In a contemporary review, Variety noted that the film "eschews the role-reversal aspects of Amy Jones' superior 1982 original".
 The review noted the film was poorly scripted, the "gore is plentiful but unimaginative", and that "by the final reel, when five full-bodied females are scurrying helplessly as the man wielding the phallic drill skewers them, even die-hard genre fans will be groaning in dismay".

+Review aggregator website Rotten Tomatoes reports that 20% of five critics gave the film a positive review.